 In 2016 we saw 100’s of cruise enthusiasts walk through the doors at our cruise shows.
 The Iglu Cruise Shows were held at the amazing Kempton and Sandown Park Racecourses in April and October of this year.
 We were so pleased to be joined by the likes of TV presenter and actress, Julie Peasgood in April and journalist Sara Macefield in October.
 They both provided our guests with their extensive knowledge and experience within the Talk Theatre forums and the one-to-ones throughout the day.

-Other events we carried out in 2016 include afternoon teas with Regent and Oceania and Daily Mail & Conde Nast trade shows.
+Other events we carried out in 2016 included afternoon teas with Regent and Oceania and Daily Mail & Conde Nast trade shows.

 The Iglu Team were lucky to be invited to several iconic events of 2016, including the christening of Oceania’s Sirena, plus many of us were let loose onboard the largest ship at sea, Harmony of the Seas.

-Other notable events include the Taste of London Food Festival with Celebrity Cruises.
+Other notable events that we were lucky to attend include the Taste of London Food Festival with Celebrity Cruises.

 For any big events we attend, we make sure to post live updates on social media for our customers to join in on all of the action.
 Make sure to follow us on social media so you don’t miss out!

-The Iglu Cruise Team sailed far and wide this year so that we can continue to provide our customers with insider knowledge.
+The Iglu Cruise Team sailed far and wide this year so that we can continue to provide our customers with absolute first hand insider knowledge.

 Other great trips include Sharon, from our Commercial Team’s 11 night cruise onboard Celebrity Reflection and our Marketing Manager Natalie’s incredible weekend at the Abu Dhabi Grand Prix.